-DUI/DWI offenders are often required to enroll in a certain number of hours either in counseling, meetings or a substance abuse rehabilitation program.
+DUI/DWI offenders are often required to attend a specific number of hours either in counseling, meetings or a drug or alcohol rehab program.
 Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
-Offenders who are deemed low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol rehab program.
+Offenders who are considered to be low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
+These group meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehabilitation program.

-Criminal justice clients frequently need drug treatment due to problems with drug and alcohol abuse.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be accepted into a criminal justice drug rehabilitation center or recovery program.
-The first step is to establish the criminal justice clients eligibility.
-This step is completed by a panel of officials who determine how much and what type of drug is necessary.
-Sometimes, the criminal justice clients obtain their substance abuse treatment while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.
+Criminal justice clients frequently need drug treatment due to problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be accepted into a criminal justice drug or alcohol treatment program or recovery program.
+The initial step is to determine the criminal justice clients eligibility.
+This step is completed by a panel of officials who decide how much and what type of substance abuse [[[rehabilitation is necessary.
+Sometimes, the criminal justice clients obtain their drug and alcohol rehabilitation while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a therapeutic community.

-Self payment substance abuse rehabilitation programs are an excellent alternative to other types of rehab programs i.e. private medical insurance and state funded facilities.
-People who are capable of attending self payment programs pay for their entire treatment process out of pocket.
+Self payment drug rehabilitation programs are an excellent alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug treatment program.
-To learn more about self payment programs, contact a drug rehab facility and ask about their payment options.
-It is beneficial to contact a number of programs so that you have a comparison of your choices with regards to treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
+In order to learn more about self payment programs, contact a substance abuse rehabilitation program and inquire as to their payment options.
+It is beneficial to contact several programs so that you have a comparison of your choices with regards to treatment options and payment methods.